-An audit of Health and Safety was undertaken by the Internal Auditors during 2019/20 on behalf of BCH which provided a negative assurance.
-Follow up audits during 2020/21 have shown that these weaknesses in control have been eradicated and positive assurances have been received during the year from specific H&S audits.
+An internal audit of Health and Safety across Bedfordshire, Cambridgeshire and Hertfordshire during autumn 2019/20 provided no assurance.
+The follow-up (and most recent) internal audit of Health and Safety during autumn 2020 gave substantial assurance, showing that the previous weaknesses in control had been eradicated.
+The Follow Up audit contained no high or medium priority recommendations.
+All priority actions from the 2019 audit have been closed.
+Positive assurances have been received subsequently from specific H&S audits.

 The Bedfordshire Deputy Chief Constable chairs a BCH Health and Safety Board to ensure that appropriate measures are in place and all officers and staff have been required to complete mandatory training on specific areas of Health and Safety.
+The i) Ethics and Integrity

-The Force has also allocated co-ordination of Health and Safety issues for Bedfordshire to the Director of the Strategic Services and Improvement Department.
+Force has allocated co-ordination of Health and Safety issues for Bedfordshire to the Director of the Strategic Services and Improvement Department.
+The Bedfordshire Strategic Risk Register contains a specific Health and Safety strategy risk to ensure ongoing monitoring or strategic Health and Safety issues.